cba85/woocommerce-mondialrelay-demo/README.md

 4. Install [WooCommerce Mondial Relay plugin](https://www.mondialrelay-woocommerce.com/).

+    The plugin is located in `/web/app/plugins/` after installation.
+You could just move the plugin files in this folder, and then activate it in Wordpress administration.

     💰 This plugin is a paid plugin and it’s not included in this project.

     The project includes a `woocommerce-mondialrelay.sql` file that contains pre-configured settings for the plugin.